Despite weeks of gains, Cramer doesn't see a market-wide decline soon

 For example, semiconductor company Arm has sustained its rally since reporting earnings last week, with shares doubling since before the report.
 Airbnb rallied today without a clear impetus, which led Cramer to believe it was fueled by "pure momentum."

-And to Cramer, Nvidia stock has hit levels higher than many may thought possible.
+To Cramer, Nvidia stock has hit levels higher than many may have thought possible.
 Even though that kind of feels unsustainable, he said he's not sure if the stock will see a pullback just yet because it dominates the powerful artificial intelligence sector.

 These "individual signs of excess" don't necessarily mean the rally is close to being over, he said.